 The Alamo (Mission San Antonio de Valero), also included as a UNESCO World Heritage Site, extends into the historic Mission Trail.
 Its history dates back to the early 1700’s as a mission, but is infamous for the 1836 Battle of the Alamo during the Texas Revolution.
 General Santa Anna marched from Mexico to Texas to enforce order and compliance.
 His forces killed 189 Texan defenders and later executed more than 342 Texan prisoners at the Goliad Massacre.
 The defeat was a major loss for Texas, but eventually the state was freed from Mexico’s tyrannical grip.

 San Fernando Cathedral

 In 2014, the Cathedral of San Fernando in the Main Plaza introduced “San Antonio – The Saga,” a 24-minute video installation of the story of San Antonio.
 It is creative, fascinating and entertaining.
-It is played Tuesday, Friday, Saturday and Sunday at 9:00 PM, 9:30 PM, and 10:00 PM.
+It plays Tuesday and Sundays at 7:30 PM, 8:00 PM, and 8:30 PM and on Friday and Saturdays at 9:00 PM, 9:30 PM, and 10:00 PM.

 Historic Market Square

 The Market Square is a lively public market that has been opened for over 100 years.
 The plaza is closed off for pedestrians only and here you will find numerous restaurants, shops and galleries with Spanish flair.
 It’s a great place to find reasonably priced souvenirs.

 It is also the place where we found one of the quirkiest and colorful restaurants we have ever seen, the Mi Tierra Cafe.
 It actually made our list of Quirkiest Restaurants in the US.
 It is decorated year-round with Christmas lights and vibrant murals.
 I wouldn’t recommend eating dinner here (just so-so), but maybe stop in for a drink or for breakfast pastry.